Uniform in gravity estimates for 2D water waves: Main results

 We now write down the precise conditions on the initial data and the main existence result.
-In the result below, we will construct solutions in a class called smoothly approximable solutions denoted by $\mathcal{SA}$ which are defined in \defref{def:solution}.
-For $g = 0$, we also use an energy called $\Ecal_b(t)$ which is a slight modification of $\E(t)$, and is defined in \eqref{eq:Ecalb}.
+The precise definition of the notion of solution is given in \defref{def:solution}.
+For $g > 0$ we prove uniqueness in a class of solutions called smoothly approximable solutions denoted by $\mathcal{SA}$, which are defined in \defref{def:solutionSA}.

 \emph{Initial data:} Let $g \geq 0$ and let $(\U,\Psi)(0) : \Pminus \to \Csp$, $\Pfrak(0): \Pminus \to \Rsp$ be such that $\U(0)$ and $\Psi(0)$ are holomorphic functions with $\Psizp \neq 0$ for $\zp \in \Pminus$.
 We assume that $\Pfrak$ solves \eqref{eq:DeltaPfrak} and that $\lim_{\zp \to \infty} (\U,\Psizp, (\pxp - i\pyp) \Pfrak)(\zp,0) \to (0,1, ig)$.
 We also assume that